Dealerdirect/guides/protocols/development-process/work-approach-checklist.md

 ## Introduction

-The following constitutes the checklist that should become the natural way to resolve issues.
+The following constitutes a checklist that should become the natural way to resolve issues.
 It is intended to be exhaustive, so as to cover each base.

 It should be noted that often not all steps are applicable for successfully